Drenchia

-Drenchia (Dreka; Drencje) is a comune (municipality) in the Regional decentralization entity of Udine in the Italian region of Friuli-Venezia Giulia, located about 60 km north of Trieste and about 35 km northeast of Udine, on the border with Slovenia.
+Drenchia (Dreka; Drencje) is a village and comune (municipality) in the Regional decentralization entity of Udine in the autonomous region of Friuli-Venezia Giulia in Italy, located about 60 km north of Trieste and about 35 km northeast of Udine, on the border with Slovenia.
+It has 88 inhabitants.

 Drenchia is located on the western slopes of the Kolovrat Range, dividing Italy from Slovenia, and borders the following municipalities: Grimacco, Kanal ob Soči (Slovenia), Kobarid (Slovenia), and Tolmin (Slovenia).

-Drenchia localities include Clabuzzaro/Brieg, Crai/Kraj, Cras/Kras, Drenchia inferiore/Dolenja Dreka, Drenchia Superiore/Gorenja Dreka, Lase/Laze, Malinsche/Malinske, Obenetto/Dubenije, Obranche/Obranke, Oznebrida/Ocnebardo, Paciuch/Pačuh, Peternel/Peternel, Prapotnizza/Praponca, San Volfango/Svet Štuoblank, Trinco/Trinko, Trusgne/Trušnje, Zavart/Zavart, Zuodar/Cuoder.
-The municipal hall is located in Cras.

-As of 31 December 2010, it had a population of 141 and an area of 13.8 km2.

-Ethnic composition
+Demographics

+As of 2026, the population is 88, of which 53.4% are male, and 46.6% are female.
+Minors make up 3.4% of the population, and seniors make up 52.3%.

-97% of the population in Drenchia were Slovenes according to the census 1971.
+97% of the population in Drenchia were Slovenes according to the 1971 census.

+Immigration

+As of 2025, immigrants make up 15.7% of the total population.
+The 3 largest foreign countries of birth are France, Romania, and Serbia.